ahussein19926/NeuraBot-Robot/docs/Guide/README.md

 Repeat for all 4 legs (FL, FR, RL, RR).

 **Step 5.1 — Hip**
-1. Insert HIP servo into `hip_bracket.stl`, secure with M2×8 screws.
+1. Insert HIP servo into `hip_bracket`, secure with M2×8 screws.
 2. Attach hip bracket to body mounting points with M3×12 screws.

 **Step 5.2 — Thigh**
-1. Mount THIGH servo into `thigh_link.stl`.
+1. Mount THIGH servo into `thigh_link`.
 2. Connect thigh link to hip servo horn — use the provided M3 screw + washer.
 3. Route servo cable back through the hip bracket cable channel.

 **Step 5.3 — Shin & Foot**
-1. Mount KNEE servo into the lower portion of `thigh_link.stl`.
+1. Mount KNEE servo into the lower portion of `thigh_link`.
 2. Connect `shin_link.stl` to knee servo horn.
 3. Press-fit or glue `foot_pad.stl` (TPU) to the bottom of the shin link.